pnutbutr302/contrast/_posts/2022-02-01-An_AI_Primer.md

 Rules engines are still great techniques to use.
 However, they have limitations due to (i) the volume of data available today and (ii) the complexity of the decisions we're asking of machines.
 For example, Walmart has **75 MILLION** product SKUs on its website.
 Creating a recommendation engine based on rules would be simply impossible.

 ## We've entered a new era
-Now product managers **CAN** create personalized reccommendations for Walmart shoppers on walmart.com!
-Now, prodcuct managers can tell you how long that Uber driver will take to get to you!
+Now product managers **CAN** create personalized recommendations for Walmart shoppers on walmart.com!
+Now, product managers can tell you how long that Uber driver will take to get to you!
 I could go one with use cases, but I think you get the point.
 (I'll use future blog posts to dive into some of these use cases.)

 ## Recap
 * Artificial Intelligence(AI)= large discipline; machine learning (ML) and deep learning are subsets of this disciple.